Roquetes, Spain: Municipal market

 The most important building of the 19th century after the Town Hall.

 Built in 1892 by the mayor Joan Alegret y Barbera (1890–1893).
 He achieved the transfer of land by its owner, Alonso Ballester.

 The area is six hundred and fifty-five square meters.

-Municipal Massacre
+Municipal abattoir

 The building, designed by an unknown architect, dates back to 1922, a novosentist building built on a rectangular plot overlooking four streets.
 Consists of three rectangular U-shaped naves with the main exit to the courtyard, which remains in the middle of the building.
 The pilasters, topped with a round, circular dot in the middle, are repeated around the perimeter of the building and protrude from the cornice.
 The roofs are peaked on the sides and peaked in the middle.

-It has always functioned as a massacre, except during the Civil War, when it was used for military service.
+It has always functioned as an abattoir, except during the Civil War, when it was used for military service.

 After many years of neglect and restoration, today it functions as the Visitor Center and Administrative Headquarters of the Del Ports Natural Park.